CarolineGraebelBHT/MasterProjectSonarQube/README.md

 For version 1, there are 5 out of 393 issues that are duplicates.
 All duplicates describe fixed issues.
 Therefore, there are 0 open duplicated issues in the version 1 data. <br>
 For version 2, there are 7 duplications for 796 issues.
 Importantly, these 7 duplications are open issues.
 There are no clues to hint at a systematic occurence.
 It is more probable, that the few duplicated errors are reintroduced errors over different commits. <br>
 As a result, it could be confirmed that issues only get tracked once in the commits they got introduced.

+<a name="models"></a>
+## Models
+To investigate whether models are able to predict code smells in models, two perspectives are explored. <br>
+The first approach is to predict the amount of code smells that are expected in each commit by the software metrics.
+It is also of interest to understand which software metrics are most helpful in predicting the amount of code smells successfully. <br>
+For the second approach, the unique tags of new code smells per commit are predicted by software metrics.
+Again it is investigated what metrics are most useful for this task.

+<a name="code-smell-prediction"></a>
+## Predicting the amount of Code Smells
+For predicting how many code smells are to be expected in a commit depending on the software metrics measured by SonarQube, different models are fitted and compared to find an option that succeeds at predicting the amount of code smells the best. <br>
+Since correlation analysis showed that the amount of code smells correlates highly with a lot of metrics, a simple linear regression model is tried.
+Furthermore, a generalised additive model is chosen for its ability to model the relationship between the label and each predictor individually.
+Projection pursuit regression is used to explore whether a dimension reduction is useful for a better model performance.
+Lastly, XGBoost is used for its generally strong performance and ability to handle missing values.

+<a name="data-prep-cs"></a>
+### Data preparation for models
+To ensure that all models run on the same quality of data, the data import is streamlined.
+For this, a python script is used that contains multiple functions. <br>
+The load_df-function reads in the cleaned data from the directory it is saved in. <br>
+The function put_label_in_front() puts the label (in this context CODE_SMELLS) in the first column of the dataframe.
+This makes it easier to check, whether the following scaling has been done properly. <br>
+The select_variables-function takes a list of variables that should contain all variables to be used for modelling (label and predictors).
+The dataframe then gets subsetted to only contain those variables and returned. <br>
+The scale_predictors-function scales all numerical variables contained in the subsetted dataframe to be centered (having a mean of 0) and having a standard deviation of 1. <br>
+All models are passed the same selection of variables and the same label. <br>
+The predictors that describe software metrics are the following:
+* CLASSES,
+* FILES
+* LINES
+* NCLOC
+* PACKAGE
+* STATEMENTS
+* FUNCTIONS
+* COMMENT_LINES
+* COMPLEXITY
+* CLASS_COMPLEXITY
+* FUNCTION_COMPLEXITY
+* COGNITIVE_COMPLEXITY
+* LINES_TO_COVER
+* UNCOVERED_LINES
+* DUPLICATED_LINES
+* DUPLICATED_BLOCKS
+* DUPLICATED_FILES
+* COMMENT_LINES_DENSITY
+* DUPLICATED_LINES_DENSITY <br>
+The label is CODE_SMELLS. <br>
+The data containing the data for all projects over all commits has missing values in 29 of the 140748 rows.
+Since this is such a small share, the rows are omitted all but one model instead of applying a method to fill the missing values.
+Since XGBoost is able to learn paths for missing values, the 29 rows are included in the modelling process.

+<a name="fitting-models-cs"></a>
+### Fitting models to predict the amount of Code Smells
+With the prepared data, each model is now fitted.
+The train-test-split is 70/30 for each model and is seeded.
+To evaluate the performance and make the model performance comparable, $`R^2`$, Mean Absolute Error (MAE) and Mean Squared Error (MSE) are calculated on the predictions on the test sets.

+<a name="mlr-cs"></a>
+#### Multiple Linear Regression
+As a first approach, each predictor is used to fit a multiple linear regression model.
+The resulting model has a high MAE and MSE, with two variables shown to be not significant (alpha = 0.05).
+The $`R^2`$ is very high, showing that the model does represent a high portion of variance provided by the training data properly.
+Leaving out the two variables and fitting again results in a worse performance and model fit. <br>
+In both cases the model functions return a warning for having a multicollinearity problem.
+This means that the predictors are strongly correlated to each other which negatively impacts model performance.
+Multicollinearity can be shown by doing a correlation analysis, which showed high correlations between the metrics.
+It is also useful to calculate the Variance Inflation Factor (VIF) for each variable to further investigate multicollinearity.
+A VIF of higher than 10 is considered to indicate strong multicollinearity problems.
+13/17 variables are over and significantly over a VIF of 10, showing that multicollinearity indeed is an issue in the data.
+However, it can be countered by using regularisation.
+There are ridge and lasso regression as options.
+However, since removing variables worsened the performance, and lasso regression results in shrinking coefficients to 0, ultimately removing variables from the regression formula, Ridge Regression is chosen instead. <br>
+The ridge regression model relies on cross-validation to find the best alpha value regulating the strength of the penalty term.
+The resulting best model however performs very similarly to the first model without penelisation, showing that multiple linear regression might not be a good choice for the task at hand.

+<a name="gam-cs"></a>
+#### Generalised additive model
+For the GAM, each predictor is fit by using a cubic spline term, resulting in a much improved MAE and MSE compared to the MLR models.
+The $`R^2`$ is improved. <br>
+When changing cubic spline terms into linear terms for variables where the scatterplot of the amount of code smells and the predictor looks very linear, the performance gets worse.

+<a name="ppr-cs"></a>
+#### Projection Pursuit Regression
+Projection Pursuit Regression is a good approach to counter the curse of dimensionality.
+This can occur when there are a lot of predictors in the data, leading to a high dimensional space, drifting data points more apart.
+Projection Pursuit Regression projects the data into lower dimensional space (default is 3 dimensions).
+When fitting the model, the result shows a better performance than both GAM and MLR with a high $`R^2`$.

+<a name="xgboost-cs"></a>
+#### XGBoost
+To create a good XGBoost model, a parameter space is defined that contains multiple options per parameter.
+Through cross-validated grid search, the combination of parameters that minimises the MAE is chosen.
+The resulting model shows a very low MAE and MSE, leading to the best test performance of all models.

+<a name="results-cs"></a>
+### Results
+Out of all the models, XGBoost shows the strongest performance.
+GAM and PPR show comparable performance.
+MLR shows the worst performance.